semantic-layer-skipping/semantic-layer-skipping/docs/meeting-log.md

 Stage 2 – systems-level focus and integration with vLLM
 - Refine approach, based on initial experiments from Stage 1, for end-to-end latency/throughput improvements
   - Key issue: synchronisation of layer-skipped tokens with non-skipped tokens within a batch.
+- Memory profiling experiments to determine how much VRAM should be allocated to KV cache vs layer-skipping cache/model.
+  - Measure inference efficiency against KV cache size: do we get diminishing returns after a certain size?
+  - Based on results, design memory allocation strategy between the KV cache and layer-skipping cache/model.
 - Introduce layer skipping to the vLLM scheduling/orchestration layer.
   - Can be semantic caching based skipping, or other adaptive skipping approaches.
 - Key metrics: end-to-end latency, throughput/goodput, accuracy.